ysharma1126/Software_Eng_Project/README.md

 # Software_Eng_Project

 We created a digital version of [the SET card game](https://www.setgame.com/set) for the Software Engineering course at The Cooper Union.
-All the code for the frontend UI and backend server are in this repositary.
+All the code for the frontend UI and backend server are in this repository.

-## Project  Contributers:
+## Project  Contributors:
 ### Backend
 * Shalin Patel
 * Yash Sharma